receptron/graphai/docs/Tutorial.md

 ## In-memory RAG

-This sample application performs an in-memory RAG by deviding a Wikipedi article into chunks, get embedding vectors for those chunks and create an appropriate prompt based on the cosine similarities.
+This sample application performs an in-memory RAG by dividing a Wikipedi article into chunks, get embedding vectors for those chunks and create an appropriate prompt based on the cosine similarities.

 ```YAML
 version: 0.3